mopius/mepp-android-sdk/README.md

 ### Changelog

+v1.2.0
+- Geofence and QR support
+- Clear SDK cache method added (`mMeppManager.clearSDKCaches()`)
+- Kontakt.io SDK update (update your build.gradle (in the dependencies section) `compile 'com.kontaktio:sdk:3.2.1'`)

 v1.1.0
-- NFC Support
+- NFC support
 - Action filters for Broadcast Receiver changed to `your.package.name.log` and `your.package.name.content` (see step 5)
 - Methods to get the correct action filters added (see "Receiving Broadcasts (Logs & Content)")
-- If you use an Application Object you no longer need to extend MEPPApplication
+- If you use an application object you no longer need to extend MEPPApplication

 v1.0.0
 - Initial release